Partnair Flight 394: Aftermath

-As a result of the crash being caused by fraudulent parts, the United States introduced reforms to the aircraft parts industry, and there was a period of more aggressive enforcement against counterfeit parts providers.
+As a result of the accident being caused by fraudulent parts, the United States introduced reforms to the aircraft parts industry, and there was a period of more aggressive enforcement against counterfeit parts providers.
 Mary Schiavo, the Inspector General of the United States Department of Transportation from 1990 to 1996, oversaw investigations leading to over 150 criminal convictions and over $47 million in restitutions and fines under the Suspected Unapproved Parts (SUP) program.
-Nevertheless, the SUP program was canceled in 2007.
+Nevertheless, the SUP program was cancelled in 2007.

+The crash of Flight 394 was the final blow for the airline, which filed for bankruptcy on 11 October of the same year.

 Dramatization

-The crash was featured in season seven of the internationally distributed Canadian made documentary series, Mayday, in the episode entitled "Blown Apart".
+The accident was featured in season seven of the internationally distributed Canadian made documentary series, Mayday, in the episode entitled "Blown Apart".